dernhelm7/ligo/gitlab-pages/docs/advanced/polymorphism.md

 </Syntax>

-We use an accumulator variable `acc` to keep the elements of the list processed, cons'ing each element on it.
+We use an accumulator variable `acc` to keep the elements of the list processed, consing each element on it.

-We can then use it directly in different types:
+As with the identity function, we can then use it directly in different types:

 <Syntax syntax="pascaligo">